 What Is Cardiomyopathy?

-All types of cardiomyopathy are the result of changes to the heart muscle.
+All types happen because the heart muscle changes.
 But their symptoms, treatments, and outlooks are different.

 What Are the Signs & Symptoms of Cardiomyopathy?